gladius/firebase-spring-boot-rest-api-authentication/ui-demo-server-side-session/README.md

 ## How to use

 - Rename config.example.js to config.js and replace its content with firebase web sdk configuration that you get from firebase dashboard.
+- Rename .env.example to .env and replace its MIDDLEWARE_URL to your middleware URI.

 ```
 npm install